 The NCT A charity which trains peer supporters and breastfeeding counsellors, runs antenatal and postnatal classes and provides information on a range of maternity and parenting issues, including infant feeding.
 Support options are listed here and include the Baby Café network.

 Lactation Consultants of Great Britain (LCGB) The professional organisation for International Board Certified Lactation Consultants (IBCLCs).
 IBCLCs use their specialist skills within the NHS including in service lead roles, infant feeding clinical education, and many deliver specialist services supporting mothers and babies with complex feeding situations.
 There are also IBCLCs working in private practice.
 The LCGB site includes a directory of IBCLCS working across the UK and a link to the International Board of Lactation Consultant Examiners (IBLCE) Registry where professional certification can be verified.

 The Unicef UK Baby Friendly Initiative (BFI) The UK branch of the accreditation programme of Unicef/World Health Organisation, designed to support breastfeeding and parent infant relationships by working with public services to improve standards of care.
 The website includes links to support for parents, resources for healthcare professionals and research.

-Tamba Breastfeeding Twins and Multiples Peer Support Service Tamba can connect parents of multiples to accredited NCT Peer Supporters.
+Twins Trust Breastfeeding Peer Support Twins Trust (formally Tamba) can connect parents of multiples to accredited NCT Peer Supporters.